-What’s more, Rosencrans adds that the advantage of a panel interview is the interviewer can review the candidates live and discuss the same set of interview questions instead of following up later via email or Slack and discussing how the candidate handled different types of interview questions.
+What’s more, Rosencrans adds that the advantage of a panel interview is the interviewers can review the candidates and discuss the same set of interview questions right after the interview, instead of following up later via email or Slack.
 This can help remove bias in the applicant review process.

 How to Prepare for a Panel Interview